VRM-Repo-Scanning-2/Mouni-TestRepounderTestOrg-1/README.md

 3. `cd vulnado`
 4. `docker-compose up`
 5. Open a browser and navigate to the client to make sure it's working: [http://localhost:1337](http://localhost:1337)
-6. Then back in your terminal verify you have connection to your API server: `nc -vz localhost 8080`
+6. Then back in your terminal verify you have connection to your API server: `nc -vz localhost 8080` test

 ## Architecture